-Neurological abnormalities affecting a diver's ability to perform exercise should be assessed according to the degree of compromise.
-Some diving physicians feel that conditions in which there can be a waxing and waning of neurological symptoms and signs, such as migraine or demyelinating disease, contraindicate diving because an exacerbation or attack of the preexisting disease (e.g.: a migraine with aura) may be difficult to distinguish from neurological decompression sickness.
-A history of head injury resulting in unconsciousness should be evaluated for risk of seizure.
+Neurological abnormalities affecting a diver's ability to perform exercise needed to assess the risk. should be assessed according to the degree of compromise.
+Some diving physicians feel that conditions in which there can be a waxing and waning METS is a term used to describe the metabolic cost.
+The MET at rest is one, of neurological symptoms and signs, such as migraine or demyelinating disease, contraindicate diving because an exacerbation or attack of the preexisting disease (e.g.: a migraine with aura) may be difficult to distinguish from neurological decompression sickness.
+A history of head Recreational SCUBA (Self-Contained Underwater Breathing Apparatus) injury resulting in unconsciousness should be evaluated for risk of seizure.